-Building a ramp for a shut-in homeowner, sitting and laughing with a senior living alone, turning a jump rope for a kiddo during a summer Bible club, teaching a newly arrived refugee vocabulary for a supermarket excursion—simple yet powerful acts Workday performs.
+Building a ramp for a disabled senior, sitting and laughing with a shut-in homeowner, turning a jump rope for a child during a summer Bible club, accompanying a newly-arrived refugee on a supermarket excursion—simple yet powerful acts.

 We seek to manifest the love of Christ in places labeled “blighted” and to people deemed “undesirable” in our city.
-Workday gathers willing volunteers from local churches, colleges, small businesses and every place in between to provide basic home repairs and rich relationship for the poor and vulnerable.
-Whether it’s a skilled plumbing job to install a walk-in shower or a simple job of pulling weeds, we strive to provide servant hands and personal connections for “the least of these” in our neighborhood.
+Workday gathers volunteers from churches, colleges, small businesses and every place in between to provide basic home repairs and personal connections for the poor and vulnerable.
+Whether it’s a skilled plumbing job or simply pulling weeds, we strive to provide servant hands and hearts for “the least of these” in our neighborhood.